Sustainability

 AXA products are not designed to allow or encourage tax evasion.
 The Group has set up a validation framework to ensure that new products undergo a thorough approval process before they go to market.

-The local decision to launch a new product must result from a documented approval process that complies with the AXA Group’s standards in terms of product features, pricing, asset- liability management and aspects related to legal, compliance, regulatory, accounting and reputation.
+The local decision to launch a new product is subject to a review and approval process that complies with the AXA Group’s standards in terms of product features, pricing, asset‑liability management and aspects related to legal, compliance, regulatory, accounting and reputation.

-Moreover, AXA has established strict policies regarding its cross-border activities and knowledge of its customers, in order to ensure that our products and services are not misused for money laundering or tax evasion purposes and are governed by specific rules according to which cross-border Life insurance proposals must be presented to the Group Tax and Compliance Departments for validation.
+AXA has also established strict policies on cross‑border activity and know your customer policies, to ensure that our products and services are not misused for money laundering or tax evasion purposes and are subject to specific rules according to which cross‑border life insurance proposals must be presented to the Group Tax and Compliance Departments for validation.

 While all Group entities must in any case comply with local regulations, the Group Tax Department can veto a product if this product is not compliant with internal rules.

-Pursuant to Directive (EU) 2018/822, AXA may, as a provider of investments and savings products, have tax reporting obligations with respect to certain cross-border products it designs or implements.
-In particular, certain investments and savings products with no particular tax motive may be reportable under the above-mentioned Directive.
+In its compliance with these standards and regulations, AXA may, as a provider of investments and savings products, have tax reporting obligations with respect to certain cross‑border products it designs or implements.
+In particular, certain investments and savings products with no particular tax motive may be reportable under the above‑mentioned standards and/ or regulations.